 Hundekot – Was er über die Gesundheit deines Hundes verrät

-For many dog owners, dog feces is not only a daily occurrence when walking their dog, but also a valuable source of information about their four-legged friend's health.
-The color, consistency, and frequency of feces provide clues about feeding, digestion, and possible illnesses.
-In this article, you'll learn everything you need to know about dog feces.
+For many dog owners, dog poop is not only a daily topic during walks but also a valuable source of information about their four-legged friend's health.
+The color, consistency, and frequency of defecation provide clues about diet, digestion, and potential illnesses.
+In this post, you'll learn everything you need to know about dog poop.

 ---

-Dog feces consist of indigestible food components, intestinal bacteria, and endogenous substances such as intestinal mucosal cells and digestive secretions.
-The typical brown color is caused by the breakdown of bile pigments (bilirubin and biliverdin), while the odor is caused by putrefaction and fermentation products such as skatole and indole.
+Dog poop consists of indigestible food components, intestinal bacteria, and endogenous substances such as intestinal mucosal cells and digestive secretions.
+The typical brown color results from the breakdown of bile pigments (bilirubin and biliverdin), while the odor is caused by putrefactive and fermentative products like skatole and indole.

-The odor can vary greatly depending on the diet and digestion.
-High-protein or low-quality food sources often lead to foul-smelling feces.
+Depending on diet and digestion, the odor can vary greatly.
+Particularly protein-rich or low-quality food sources often lead to foul-smelling feces.

 ---

-Studies analyzing wolf feces show that berries, plant matter, and even small stones are also present in the excrement.
-These presumably help cleanse the intestines of hair or parasites or trigger a gag reflex.
-Dog feces can also contain such clues to their eating habits.
+Studies on wolf scat analysis show that berries, plant parts, and even small stones can be found in their excretions.
+Presumably, these help them to cleanse their intestines of hair or parasites or to relieve a gag reflex.
+In dogs, feces can also contain such clues about their eating habits.

 ---